 • Fairness – Ability of IEEE 802.11p devices to have the same opportunities as IEEE 802.11bd devices to access the channel

-We recommend that the commission base decision on how to allocate spectrum to technologies should be based on service deployment and V2X technologies evolution to meet the safety message interoperability and device coexistence with the existing IEEE Std 802.11p technology.
+We recommend that the Commission decision on how to allocate spectrum to ITS technologies should be based on service deployment and V2X technologies evolution to meet the safety message interoperability and device coexistence with the existing IEEE Std 802.11p technology.
 The safety message should be interoperable by supporting common interface to IEEE 1609.x protocol stacks.
 In addition, devices should be able to coexist and support backward compatibility in terms of radio access scheme with existing and deployed IEEE Std.
 802.11-2016 OCB based devices.

 } is this too controversial to bring up? the answer it is not controversial as we are only talking about ITS and ITS was added in 1st sentence. done

-who wants the $s. could look back at original FCC R&O on interoperability, 2003.
+}who wants the $s. could look back at original FCC R&O on interoperability, 2003.

 } the note above, inserted during 802.18 teleconference (6 Feb), was deleted in a comment by Hyun Seo OH, but the editor restored the note as he believes that 802.18 was considering further discussion on this note.